kristinabog/goldish/README.md

 8. [Heroku:](https://www.heroku.com)
     was used to deploy the website.
 9. [JQuery:](https://jquery.com/)
-    was used for the interactive elements from Materialize.
+    was used for the interactive elements of Bootstrap.

 ## Testing